eu-digital-identity-wallet/eudi-app-ios-wallet-ui/README.md

 ### Prerequisites

-To complete the flows described below, you must build and run the application with Xcode.
-Alternatively, you can download the Android app [here](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui/releases).
+To complete the flows described below, you must build and run the iOS application with Xcode.
+If your organization provides a TestFlight, App Store, or MDM-distributed iOS build, install that approved build instead.

 You will also need to download the EUDI Verifier app.
 More information can be found [here](https://github.com/eu-digital-identity-wallet/eudi-app-multiplatform-verifier-ui)